Vivek17020/Test/README.md

-# hubspot_integration_fastapi
+## Assignment

-## To install backend, see the README file in backend folder
+## To run backend and frontend , see the README file in backend  and frontend folder.